tom-halpin/pe-dojo-book/content/000a-dojos.md

 - Train people at scale on Product Engineering.

-- Help people prepare for a face-to-face or virtual Product Engineering Dojos and / or Design Thinking Workshops by learning techniques in advance.
+- Help people prepare for a face-to-face or virtual Product Engineering Dojos and / or Design Thinking Workshops by learning associated techniques in advance.

-- Provide a Product Engineering curriculum with interactive browser based modules to allow students get knowledge when they need it.
+- Provide a Product Engineering curriculum comprised of interactive browser based modules to allow students access and consume knowledge as and when they need it.

-- Share what "good looks like" when answering enquiries in relation to Product Engineering and / or Design Thinking patterns
+- Share what "good looks like" when answering enquiries in relation to Product Engineering and / or Design Thinking patterns.

-In addition following on from the success of the [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo) - continue to leverage the story and the characters by extending the story and thus create more learning experiences - in effect creating a Pet Clinic multi-verse.
+In addition following on from the success of the [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo) - continue to leverage the story and the characters by extending the story and thus create more learning experiences - in effect creating a **Pet Clinic** multi-verse.

-To continue giving something back to the community we released an open source version of our Product Engineering Dojo - the [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo).
+To continue giving something back to the community we released an open source version of our Product Engineering Dojo entitled the [Online Product Engineering Dojo](https://dxc-technology.github.io/about-pe-dojo).

 ### Universal Imports - A Story

-Our challenge as coaches was to make the experience engaging.
-There is nothing better than a good story to engage people, so we created one to support the training.
+One of our ongoing challenges as coaches is to make the learning experience engaging.
+There is nothing better than a good story to engage people, so we created one to support our training.

-The Product Engineering Dojo tells the story of a fictitious group of companies, the "Universal Imports Group" and its employees on their Product Engineering journey.
-You will meet those employees in subsequent chapters, share their journeys and hopefully gain some insights that will help you in your own Product Engineering journey.
+The Product Engineering Dojo tells the story of a fictitious group of companies, the "Universal Imports Group" and its employees as they embark on their Product Engineering journey.
+You will meet those employees in subsequent chapters, share their journey and hopefully gain some insights that will help you in your own Product Engineering journey.

 ### Ready to Begin?